Sexual Assault and Sexual Violence Policy

 2. Purpose and Intent of the Policy

 All members of the Seneca Community have a right to work and study in an environment that is free from any form of sexual violence.
-This document sets out our policy and response protocol to sexual violence and ensures that those who experience sexual violence are believed and their rights respected, that the College has a process of investigation that protects the rights of individuals and holds individuals who have committed an act of sexual violence accountable.
+This Policy and its related Protocol sets out the way in which we address sexual violence.
+It ensures that those who are affected by sexual violence are believed and appropriately accommodated and ensures that Seneca has a process of investigation that protects the rights of individuals and holds individuals who have committed an act of sexual violence accountable.

 3. Policy Statement

-Seneca is committed to being a safe and positive space where members of the College community feel able to work, learn and express themselves in an environment free from sexual violence.
-We endeavour to reduce sexual violence and create a safe space for survivors, in our College community, who have experienced sexual violence.
+Seneca is committed to being a safe and positive space where members of the Seneca community feel able to work, learn, and express themselves in an environment free from sexual violence.
+We endeavour to reduce sexual violence in our College community and create a safe space for survivors and those who are affected by sexual violence.

 All reported incidents of sexual violence will be investigated and in a manner that ensures due process.
-It is the intention of the College that individuals feel comfortable about making a report in good faith about sexual violence that they have experienced or witnessed.
+It is the intention of Seneca that individuals feel comfortable about making a report in good faith about sexual violence that they have experienced or witnessed.

-Seneca recognizes that sexual violence can occur between individuals regardless of sexual orientation, gender, and gender identity or relationship status as articulated in the Ontario Human Rights Code.
-We also recognize that individuals who have experienced sexual violence may experience emotional, academic, financial or other challenges.
+Seneca recognizes that sexual violence can occur between individuals regardless of sexual orientation, gender, gender identity, or relationship status as articulated in the Ontario Human Rights Code.
+We also recognize that individuals who have experienced sexual violence may experience emotional, academic, financial, or other challenges.

 Seneca is committed to: